reglab/aquaculture/README.md

 689 square finfish cages and 7 other cages.
 Please reach out to `deho@stanford.edu` to make a request.

 The following command can be used to train a YOLOv5 model on our GEP data.
-More information about these commands can be found in the YOLOv5 repo's documentation.
+More information about these commands can be found in the [YOLOv5 documentation](https://docs.ultralytics.com/yolov5/).

 ```
 python3 yolov5/train.py --img 640 --batch 16 --epochs 50 --data model/multilabel_farms.yaml --weights yolov5m.pt --project multilabel_farms